MarSH-Up/2021_BilinearModel_fNIRS/README.md

 ## Commit changes

-- January, 2023: Incorporation of a first implementation of dynamic connectivity based-on the control response and a threshold.
-Function creates a random parameter for the connectivity on M1, must add SMA too, but for now probes the concept.
+- January 2023: Incorporation of the first implementation of dynamic connectivity based on the control response and a threshold.
+The function creates a random parameter for the connectivity on M1 and must add SMA too, but it probes the concept for now.
 How to use it?
-Change Neurodynamics function for the following on your Testing script.
+Change the Neurodynamics function for the following on your Testing script.
 (Make sure BilinearModel_DynamicB.m is in the same folder)

   ```
   % Outputs; Z = Neurodynamics.
 Sized <nRegions x simulationLength> (Carefull with the nRegions, check the paper :D)